openmc-dev/openmc/docs/source/io_formats/settings.rst

     For mesh sources, this sub-element specifies the source for an individual mesh element and follows the format for :ref:`source_element`.
 The number of ``<source>`` sub-elements should correspond to the number of mesh elements.

+  :random_ray_source:
+    An element flagging this source as the sampling basis for ray starting points and angles if using the random ray solver mode.

+    *Default*: false

 .. _univariate: